V-Model development techniques to design | Dorleco

 Concurrent development and testing is the idea that both operations happen at the same time.

 Methodology: Testing for each phase is ongoing as the related development stage moves forward.
-Using a parallel approach reduces the likelihood that major defects will emerge later by allowing problems to be identified and solved sooner.
+Using a parallel approach reduces the likelihood that teams will identify and solve major defects sooner, preventing them from emerging later.

 7. Well-defined positions and responsibilities: